Financial Hardship Policy

 We encourage you or your representative to tell us about your Financial Hardship so that we can work with you to discuss your situation and the options available to support you – otherwise there is a risk that we may not find out about it.

-If you tell us, or we identify, that you are experiencing Financial Hardship, we will give you a form for you to apply for Financial Hardship support.
+If you tell us, or we identify, that you are experiencing Financial Hardship, we will give you details about how to apply for Financial Hardship support and, if appropriate, contact details for the National Debt Helpline: 1800 007 007.

 Keeping you informed